curl/everything-curl/project/future.md

 a list of known problems we would like to fix.

-There's a [ROADMAP](https://curl.se/dev/roadmap.html) document that describe some plans for the short-term that some of the active developers thought they would work on next.
+There's a [ROADMAP](https://curl.se/dev/roadmap.html) document that describes some plans for the short-term that some of the active developers thought they would work on next.
 Of course, we can not promise that we will always follow it perfectly.